bzupan/neo4j-mqtt-client/README.md

 - publishMessage Function
 The publishMessage function serves as a versatile tool for publishing Neo4j objects, such as maps, nodes, and relations, as MQTT messages.
 Notably, when provided with a list, this function dynamically sends MQTT messages for each element within the list.
 This functionality ensures a flexible and scalable approach to message transmission.
 Explore the provided examples to grasp the diverse applications and adaptability of this function.

-- publishGrph Procedure
+- publishGraph Procedure
-The publishGrph procedure operates by executing Cypher queries within the Neo4j environment and subsequently publishing the resulting Neo4j graph as an MQTT message.
+The publishGraph procedure operates by executing Cypher queries within the Neo4j environment and subsequently publishing the resulting Neo4j graph as an MQTT message.
 This procedure efficiently exports the Neo4j graph data to a JSON-based nodes and relationships object, which is then transmitted over MQTT.
 Refer to the examples provided to gain insights into executing queries and publishing Neo4j graphs effectively.

 ## Neo4j publishMessage Function
-Following Cypher query will publish simple MQTT message.
+#### Following Cypher query will publish simple MQTT message.
 Cypher query
 ```cypher
 // --- publish simple map object "{message:123}" to "mqtt/topic/path" topic using  'neo4jMqttClientId' Neo4j MQTT Client